rzuritamilla/phr/os_ab_jul19/PITCHME.md

 - @size[65%](DOI:10.1007/978-3-319-00026-8_2)
 @ulend

 Note: Open science has been studied from 5 different perspectives or schools of thought.
-In the next slides I review them so that we can explore what fits best our work and faculty.
+In the next slides, I review these schools so that we can explore what fits best our faculty.

 ---
 ### Infrastructure school